onebeyond/js-pills/pills/pro/async-await-iterations/README.md

 ### The for await way

-Similar case when we want to loop an array of promises sequentially.
+Similar for of case when we want to loop an array of promises sequentially.

 ```js
 const urlApi = 'https://api.binance.com/api/v3/ticker/price?symbol=';